-Town's Flood Damage Prevention Ordinance requires proposed new non-residential constructions in the floodplain to be elevated or floodproofed two (2) feet above the base flood elevation, however due to the flooding situation in this area, instead of floodproofing the building, Town staff recommend elevating the building on piers and putting parking of vehicles under the building to minimize the loss of flood storage and diversion of flood waters onto Camelot Village and surrounding area.
-To ensure No Adverse Impact of Flooding on the neighboring properties, the development should ensure that it meets the No-Rise requirement of the Flood Damage Prevention Ordinance.
-Any flood storage loss due proposed building in the floodplain will have to be compensated.
-Construction techniques and materials used for the proposed buildings shall comply with the general standard of Section 5.59 of the Town's Flood Damage Prevention Ordinance.
-Construction office trailer used on the site shall elevated two (2) feet above the base flood elevation and anchored to the ground.
-Temporal structures used on the site that are not anchored shall be removed, a minimum of seventy-two (72) hours before landfall of a hurricane or immediately upon flood warning notification.
-On-site waste disposal systems shall be located and constructed to avoid impairment to them or contamination from them during flooding.
+The Town's Flood Damage Prevention Ordinance requires proposed new non-residential constructions in the floodplain to be elevated or floodproofed two (2) feet above the base flood elevation; however, due to the flooding situation in this area, instead of floodproofing the building, Town staff recommend elevating the building on piers and putting parking of vehicles under the building to minimize the loss of flood storage and diversion of flood waters onto nearby properties.
+To ensure a "No Adverse Impact of Flooding" on the neighboring properties, the development should ensure that it meets the No-Rise requirement of the Flood Damage Prevention Ordinance.